OSGConnect/QueryESData/README.md

 # QueryESData
 Scripts to query ES database.
-The "condor_history" indices are queried.
+Here, "condor_history" indices are queried by CURL or python scripts.